firebolt-db/godocs/docs/Reference/object-identifiers.md

 # Object identifers

-Firebolt identifiers can refer to the following items:
+Firebolt object identifiers are used to refer to database items as columns, tables, indexes, views, and engines.

-* Columns
-* Tables
-* Indexes
-* Databases
-* Views
-* Engines

 ## Syntax

-Identifiers must contain at least one character, and no more than 255.
+Identifiers must contain at least one character, and no more than `255` characters total.

+## Unquoted identifiers

 Unquoted identifiers must adhere to the following syntax:

-1. The first character must be a letter (a-z), underscore (_).
+1. The **first character** must be a letter (a-z), or an underscore (`_`).
-2. After the first character, subsequent characters can be letters, underscores, digits (0-9).
+2. After the first character, **subsequent characters** can include letters, underscores, or digits (0-9).

-Qouted identifiers can contain any UTF-8 letter of the following:

-1. Any letter in any language, as represented by the Unicode regular expression [\p{L}](https://www.unicode.org/reports/tr44/#General_Category_Values).
-2. Any numeric character in any language as represented by the Unicode regular expression [\p{N}](https://www.unicode.org/reports/tr44/#General_Category_Values).
-3. Hyphen or dash, as represented by the Unicode regular expression [\p{Pd}](https://www.unicode.org/reports/tr44/#General_Category_Values).
-4. Underscores, as represented by the Unicode regular expression [\p{Pc}](https://www.unicode.org/reports/tr44/#General_Category_Values).

-## Unquoted identifiers

-Firebolt evaluates unquoted identifiers such as table and column names entirely in lowercase.
+Firebolt evaluates unquoted identifiers such as table and column names **entirely in lowercase**.
 The following queries:

 ```
 SELECT my_column FROM my_table